melody-curriculum/computational-thinking/README.md

 Can you break the detective's code and find the criminal name?

 > Instructor Note: Some questions you can ask to help guide students: a) how can we break this problem in to smaller pieces? b) what are the important pieces of information in this riddle? c) What do we know?
 What do we need to find out?
+>
+> P.S here is the actual solution: if you read the number upside down, you will notice that the numbers resemble letters and the whole sequence resembles a sentence that reads: Bill is boss.
+He sells oil.

 <a name="patterns"></a>
 ##More on Recognizing Patterns(10 min)